peterhajas/peterhajas.com/content/cool_sites.md

 title: Cool Sites
 ---

-This is a list of cool sites that you should check out, alphabetized
+This is a list of cool sites that you should check out, un-alphabetized

 - [buzzert.net](https://buzzert.net)
 - [max.town](https://max.town)